 What problems caused by neurological disorders can speech and language therapy help with?

-- Expressive language difficulties - difficulties expressing verbal, written or non-verbal communication.
+- Expressive language difficulties - any difficulties expressing information via spoken, written or non-verbal communication.

-- Receptive language difficulties - difficulty understanding spoken, written or non-verbal communication.
+- Receptive language difficulties - any difficulties understanding spoken, written or non-verbal communication.

-- Social communication problems - difficulties expressing or understanding social communication e.g. body language, emotion, tone of voice etc.
+- Social communication difficulties - any difficulties expressing or understanding social communication which include social use of language, emotions, non-verbal communication, turn-taking in conversation and tone of voice.

 - Eating, drinking and swallowing difficulties

-How can Speech and Language Therapy help individuals with neurological disorders?
+How can Speech and Language Therapy help children with neurological disorders?

-Speech and language therapy at Manchester SLT is highly beneficial for individuals with neurological disorders and can help to improve and support any speech, language, communication or swallowing difficulties.
+Speech and language therapy is extremely beneficial for individuals with neurological disorders who are experiencing difficulties in their speech, language, communication and swallowing.

 - Individual therapy